zyinghua/zyinghua.github.io/_posts/2022-02-28-git-commands.md

 You have done git commit, but want to revert back to BEFORE git add (keep unstaged):
 > `git reset --mixed HEAD~1`

+You have made some changes to a file without git commit, but want to revert back to last commit (BEFORE current changes):
+> `git checkout HEAD -- path/to/file`

 ### Revert Partial Changes in the differences between base and changed branches (with PR reflection)
 Sometimes when you make a PR, and you are asked to keep only some partial changes (i.e., remove some intermediate commits between the commit chain), you may do this: